moneroexamples/finding-mine-tx-ins-and-outs/README.md

     string language {"English"};

     // for this example, I made new wallet.
 These are the transaction hashes
-    // that were send to the wallet, or send from the wallet.
-I hardcoded them here,
+    // that were sent to the wallet, or sent from the wallet.
+I hardcoded them here
-    // because its was much easier to work on the example.
+    // because it was much easier to work on the example.
 For more general
     // use, one would have to scan the blockchain to determine which
     // transactions our ours.
 This will be probably another example. vector<string> tx_hashes_str {